1st Day of School is August 28th!

 - Always follow the directions of crossing guards and stop at crosswalks.

-- Always park in the lots when planning on coming into the building.
+- Always park in the parking lots when planning to come into the building.

 - Always drop children off at designated spots.
 Do not drop off in the middle of the road - this is extremely dangerous!